Nataliya Nikolaychyk

-Nataliya Nikolaychyk is a visually impaired Ukrainian Paralympic judoka.
+Nataliya Nikolaychyk (born 13 September 1986 in Rivne) is a visually impaired Ukrainian Paralympic judoka.
 She represented Ukraine at the 2012 Summer Paralympics held in London, United Kingdom and she won one of the bronze medals in the women's 52 kg event.

+Career

 At the 2015 IBSA European Judo Championships held in Odivelas, Portugal, she won the gold medal in the women's 52 kg event.

 At the 2015 European Games held in Baku, Azerbaijan, she won one of the bronze medals in the women's blind 57 kg event.